 Do you worry that your dog isn’t getting enough exercise or mental stimulation while you’re away from home?
 Do you feel bad about crating your dog all day?
 Does your dog have separation anxiety when he’s alone for hours at a time?
 Do you want a great opportunity to teach your dog how to socialize with other dogs?
 When you take your companion to East Shore’s Doggie Daycare, you can feel comfortable knowing your dog is getting mental stimulation, exercise and learning social skills.
 In addition, your dog will receive constant love and affection from our staff.

 Our East Shore veterinary daycare runs Monday through Friday, with drop off after 8am.
 Your dogs will go out three times a day for an hour each time- once in the morning and twice in the afternoon, with our last playtime ending at 3pm.
-We prefer that you pick up your dog after the last playtime, although you can pick up any time until 6pm.
 We also take pride in sending our dogs home clean and dry- whether it’s raining, snowing, or if they’ve been swimming in our pool.
 Therefore, we would appreciate having a sufficient amount of time to get your companion ready to go home.

 We have four outdoor pens with certified dog-safe playground mulch for lining; and each of which is surrounded by two 6-foot fences for added safety.
 Our largest pen, referred to as our dog park, is fenced in woods; and, of course, the favorite pen of most dogs.
 Your companion will be brought outside on a leash; and once they are in a pen, they will be taken off leash.
 They are never left alone outside and are always closely monitored by our animal care staff.